 small content tweaks

-additional data extensions
+additional data expansion

-organizing less important elements
+tidying up less important elements

 When you open a recommendation, you’ll see more info about why Semly suggests a given action.

-The details may include:
+The details can include:

-explanation of the impact on visibility
+an explanation of the impact on visibility

-ready-made solution to copy
+a ready-made solution to copy

-button to perform an automatic action
+a button to run an automatic action

-manual implementation guide
+instructions for manual implementation

 In many recommendations, Semly prepares a ready-made solution that you can use right away.